Joker-coder-crpto/Joker-coder-crpto/README.md

 - 👋 Hi, I’m @Joker-coder-crpto
-- 👀 I’m interested in ...learning termux...!
-Everything about termix
+- 👀 I’m interested in AIML
-- 🌱 I’m currently learning ...python
+- 🌱 I’m currently learning python & ANimation
-- 💞️ I’m looking to collaborate on ...hacking
+- 💞️ I’m looking to collaborate on Gamie stuffz
 - 📫 How to reach me .....!

 <!---